-Table 3-1 Air quality mitigation measures - construction phase
+Table 3-1 Air quality mitigation measures - Construction phase

-Issue Potential Impact Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact Minor to Moderate Site preparation and levelling will be undertaken during periods of low winds (<15 km/h).
-Material stockpiles of dusty materials higher than 5 metres will be avoided where possible, with dust suppression sprays being utilised on any piles during periods where the wind speed exceeds 15km/h.
-Alternatively, stockpiles of dusty materials can be covered.
-As soon as the works start and throughout construction period Adding to stockpiles of dusty materials will be stopped when high winds are present (15 km/h).
-Minor Dust Generation Dusty material stockpiles will be located only onsite and away from the site boundaries and be effectively contained EPC due to site preparation and site Where sand and other dusty materials are transported to site, trucks will not be overloaded and will be appropriately covered / sheeted to avoid loses en-route.
-Powdery materials (e.g. cements) will be stored and transported in sealed containers No burning of wastes or other materials will be allowed on site through the construction phase Undertake daily visual assessment of dust levels and take actions (dust suppression) to reduce emissions, when these are identified as excessive.
-Transport of uncovered dusty loads (materials and waste) is strictly forbidden.
-Gaseous and Particulate Minor to Moderate Onsite/offsite speed limits are included in the Traffic and Road Safety Section of this SESIA.
+Issue Potential Impact Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact Dust from Earthworks and site activities & Site preparation and, levelling will be undertaken during periods of low winds (<15 km/h).
+EPC and Subcontractors As soon as the works start and throughout construction period.
+A program to monitor air quality will be set up EPC and Subcontractors As soon as the works start and throughout construction period.
+Minor to Material stockpiles of dusty materials higher than 5 metres will be avoided where possible, with dust suppression sprays being utilised on any piles during periods where the wind speed exceeds 15km/h.
+Alternatively, stockpiles of dusty materials can be covered. be EPC and Subcontractors be EPC and Subcontractors be EPC and Subcontractors As soon as the works start and throughout construction period.
+As soon as the works start and throughout construction period.
+As soon as the works start and throughout construction period.
+Negligible to Minor Dust from Vehicles (including the Moderate Adding to stockpiles of dusty materials will be stopped when high winds are present (15 km/h).
+PV and PL).
+Dusty material stockpiles will be located only onsite and away from the site boundaries.
+Where sand and other dusty materials are transported to the site, trucks will not be overloaded and will be appropriately covered / sheeted to avoid loses en-route EPC and Subcontractors As soon as the works start and throughout construction period.
+Powdery materials (e.g. cements) will be stored and transported in sealed containers EPC and Subcontractors As soon as the works start and throughout construction period.
+No burning of wastes or other materials will be EPC and As soon as the works start and

+Issue Potential Impact Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact allowed on site through the construction phase Subcontractors throughout construction period.
+Undertake daily visual assessment of dust levels and take actions (dust suppression) to reduce emissions, when they are identified as excessive.
+EPC and Subcontractors As soon as the works start and throughout construction period.
+Transport of uncovered dusty loads (materials and waste) is strictly forbidden EPC and Subcontractors As soon as the works start and throughout construction period.
+Onsite/offsite speed limits are included in the Traffic and Road Safety Section of this SESIA.
 Besides road safety, these limits will contribute to reduce exhaust gases resulting from traffic movements.
-EPC As soon as the works start and throughout construction period Minor

-Issue Potential Impact Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact Emissions from Vehicles Efficiently manage deliveries of equipment/plant to the site, to reduce the number of trips Minimise exhaust fumes and particulates emitted from trucks and vehicles by ensuring the use of vehicles in good condition.
-Vehicles entering the site for the first time will be inspected for their worthiness and when deemed inadequate will not be permitted to enter the site.
-VOCs and other Fugitive Emissions Minor to Moderate Hazardous materials stored and used on site with potential gas emissions (e.g. Volatile Organic Compounds) will be located in well-ventilated, secure low-risk areas.
-EPC As soon as the works start and throughout Negligible Fires and material burning is prohibited on the Project site. construction period.
-General Minor Personal Protection Equipment will be provided to all employees when necessary.
+EPC and Subcontractors As soon as the works start and throughout construction period.
+Gaseous and Particulate emissions from Vehicles Minor to Moderate Minimise exhaust fumes and particulates emitted from trucks and vehicles by ensuring the use of vehicles in good condition.
+Vehicles entering the site EPC and EPC and Subcontractors As soon as the works start and throughout construction period.
+Negligible to Minor (including the PV and PL).
+Moderate EPC and Subcontractors As soon as the works start and throughout construction period.
+VOCs and other Fugitive Minor to Hazardous materials stored and used on site with potential gas emissions (e.g. Volatile Organic Compounds) will be located in built, well-ventilated, secure low-risk areas.
+EPC and Subcontractors As soon as the works start and throughout construction period.
+Negligible Emissions Moderate Fires and material burning is prohibited on the Project site.
+EPC and Subcontractors As soon as the works start and throughout construction period.
+General Moderate Personal Protection Equipment will be provided to all employees when necessary.
 Special attention will be given during site preparation and other activities likely to cause significant levels of dust.
-EPC As soon as the works start and throughout construction period.
-Negligible
+EPC and Subcontractors As soon as the works start and throughout construction period.
+Minor